 As stated above, this virtual structure also needs to be done top-down, to avoid sub-optimization, and it is also part of early analysis work.
 This analysis is necessary in order to understand the work amount (HOW to solve) and the work length (HOW long time) for the initiatives (WHAT to do), so the work order of the initiatives can be preliminary set, which later leads to the road map in the portfolio.
 This means the rough planning of; I-competence, T-competence, number of people, experience, tools, education, new or enhanced systems design through iterations, etc.

-The wholeness level to a great extent deals with transdisciplinary complexity/ complicatedness for the system, which also means taking care of the non-functional requirements on the system.
-Altogether, this is their expertise, with both expert (transdisciplinary) generalists and expert specialists, from the different silos/part of the organisation.
-Therefore, we clearly need iterative work in order to gain the needed knowledge of the systems design, which in the end leads to a proper architecture consisting of components, interfaces etc., which is shown in this picture, test-driven systems design concept.
+The wholeness level to a great extent deals with reducing the transdisciplinary complexity/ complicatedness of the system, which also means taking care of the non-functional requirements on the system.
+Altogether, the wholeness team has the expertise to do this work, with both expert (transdisciplinary) generalists and expert specialists, from the different silos/part of the organisation.
+Since all kinds of different complexity always means that we need knowledge we do not have, we clearly need iterative work in order to gain this needed knowledge of the systems design.
+This will in the end lead us to a proper architecture consisting of components, interfaces etc., which is explained in details in the article about systems design and systems test.

-The team of teams-structure can then deliver a component within a bigger system, within this proper systems design with clear interfaces to the other components, which can be made by other team of teams-structures.
+When we have arrived at an architecture that we have faith in, the team of teams-structure can then deliver a subsystem within the total system. since we now have a systems design with clear interfaces to the other subsystems, which can be made by other team of teams-structures.

 Since the work is transdisciplinary, emanating from non-functional requirements, we need all available disciplines available to be able to sort this out; legal, security, safety, architecture, systems design, systems test, fault handling, developers, designers, UX, customers, end users, CM, release, risk & compliance, etc. Many times, these are scarce resources, centralized as well, that cannot participate full time in the transdisciplinary team for sorting out the systems design of an initiative.
 This team is a cross-functional team, that need to work not only interdisciplinary, but also transdisciplinary, in order to find the necessary solutions for the whole of the organisation.
 From time to time this can also result in a modular platform that all the silos can use and build their own modules on.
 It is important that this team on the portfolio level also has the mandate, or sitting next to people that have, to be able to take fast and important decisions that may impact the whole organisation.
 And this team can of course only take these decisions after getting the answers from the lower team of teams and team levels.